Peter Sowerby Foundation

 Primary Method: The Foundation does NOT accept unsolicited applications.
 They actively solicit applications from charities, community groups, and registered healthcare providers whose work aligns with their priorities.

-Open Calls: The Foundation occasionally issues Open Calls for expressions of interest, particularly for the Impact in Healthcare Fund.
-These are announced on their website and anticipated at least annually.
+Open Calls: The Foundation periodically issues Open Calls for expressions of interest, particularly for the Impact in Healthcare Fund.
+These are announced on their website.

 Alternative Route: If you believe your project closely aligns with their recent grants and priorities, you may submit a brief synopsis through their online proposal form, including: